d-wiltshire/FluNet/README.md

 # FluNet
 **Work in progress**

+>>>ADD table of contents with links down the page for demonstrated concepts in Goal section

 ## Goal

 The goal of this project is to serve as a teaching tool for intermediate SQL students by demonstrating and explaining SQL concepts (using PostgreSQL).